parsaghaffari/parsaghaffari.github.io/index.md

 **My genetic material 🧬**

-To view and download a digital copy of my genetic material please visit my [Genome Library](https://github.com/parsaghaffari/genome){:target="_blank"}.
+My genome is open source, and you can view/clone! it in my [Genome Library](https://github.com/parsaghaffari/genome){:target="_blank"}.

 **Ways to connect with me**